-The company secretary ensures that board procedures and all regulations and governance codes are observed.
-He also provides guidance to the directors on governance, compliance and their fiduciary responsibilities.
-As an experienced attorney, the company secretary is also head: group legal counsel and provides legal advice and services to the group.
+The company secretary ensures that board procedures and all regulations and governance codes are observed, and also provides guidance to the directors on governance, compliance and their fiduciary responsibilities.
 Directors have unrestricted access to the advice and services of the company secretary.